TritonDataCenter/rfd/rfd/0026/README.md

 new commands and options will need to be added.

-The docker CLI already supports shared volumes, but some conventions will need to be established to allow Triton users to pass triton-specific input to SDC's Docker API.
+The docker CLI already supports shared volumes, but some conventions will need to be established to allow Triton users to pass triton-specific input to Triton's Docker API.

 ### Triton